Internships |

 Engineering major

-After graduation, I will be working at Athletico Physical Therapy as a Rehabilitation Aide, a role that will also count as an internship through Hanover.
-In this position, I assist patients with exercises, support physical therapists with various clinical tasks, answer phone calls, complete administrative duties, and help maintain the clinic environment.
+Rehabilitation Aide at Athletico Physical TherapyI worked at Athletico Physical Therapy as a Rehabilitation Aide.
+In this position, I assisted patients with exercises, supported physical therapists with various clinical tasks, answered phone calls, completed administrative duties, and helped maintain the clinic environment.
 This hands-on experience directly supports my goal of pursuing a Doctor of Physical Therapy degree.

 I discovered this opportunity through family connections, online research, and support from the Levett Career Center, and I am especially grateful to Taylor Shaw, whose guidance and responsiveness made it possible to turn this position into an internship.
 His support made the entire process seamless, and I am extremely thankful for his help.